Self-Correcting Text-to-Video Generation with Misalignment Detection and Localized Refinement

+\paragraph{Identifying regions to preserve.} Based on the entity selection $O^*$, we localize the regions corresponding to correctly generated content within the video frames, as shown in \cref{fig:method} (top right).
+For countable entities, given the set of preserved instances $O^*$ and their quantities $N^*$, we first construct a pointing prompt using the template: “Point the biggest \{$N^*$\} \{$O^*$\}” (e.g., “Point the biggest 1 bear”).
+This prompt is used to obtain 2D coordinates indicating the spatial locations of $O^*$ in each sampled frame.
+Using these coordinates as initialization, we apply a segmentation model to extract entity-specific regions, resulting in binary segmentation masks $\mathbf{M} \in \mathbb{R}^{H \times W \times T}$ that preserve the correctly generated entities.
+In practice, for global elements such as background, we simply preserve the entire frame region or assign a broad background mask if the property is rendered correctly.
+By combining these with the region-level masks, we obtain a dense, frame-aligned segmentation map $\mathbf{M}$ that preserves both entity- and scene-level regions.

 \paragraph{Prompt regeneration for regions requiring refinement.} We additionally generate a local prompt for refinement to enable distinct control over different regions during generation.
 To this end, we prompt an LLM to produce a refinement-oriented prompt, $p^r$, based on $Q$ but excluding any questions related to $O^*$.
-As illustrated in \cref{fig:main1} step 1, this regenerated local prompt will be used to guide the denoising process for specific areas to be refined during video generation in a later stage (will be discussed in \cref{sec:subsec:localized_refinement}).
+As illustrated in \cref{fig:method}, this regenerated local prompt will be used to guide the denoising process for specific areas to be refined during video generation in a later stage.